Accepting Applications for the 2016–2017 Fellowship Competition: September 1, 2015–November 30, 2015.

 - A curriculum vitae summary, in PDF format, not to exceed four single-spaced pages

 - Two signed letters of recommendation that speak to the significance of the proposed project and the applicant’s ability to carry it out.
 Members of the United States Holocaust Memorial Council’s Academic Committee may not write letters of recommendation.
-Letters of recommendation must be received before November 30, 2014, and come directly from the references, not from the applicant.
+Only two letters will be considered.
+Any additional letters will not be included in the applicant’s file.
+Letters of recommendation must be received before November 30, 2015, and come directly from the references, not from the applicant.
 Directions on how to submit letters of recommendation can be found within the online application form.

 Successful project proposals should highlight the resources available at the Museum that scholars will need to access in order to support their research.
 An addendum listing these resources may be attached in addition to the five-page project proposal.
 Important resources may also be referenced in the body of the project proposal.
 To search the Museum’s holdings, visit http://collections.ushmm.org/search/.